teusmamf/qr_code_connect_back/README.md

 Event Management Platform
 Overview
-This project is a Minimum Viable Product (MVP) for an event management platform developed by [Your Name], Douglas Teixeira Magalhães, Matheus Pietrobon, and Guilherme Zeni as part of a college assignment.
+This project is a Minimum Viable Product (MVP) for an event management platform developed by Mateus Martins Fernandes as  a college assignment.
 The platform allows event and show organizers to register their companies, create events, sell tickets, manage earnings via a wallet, and validate ticket QR codes.
 Built within a month, this application showcases a scalable backend and a mobile-friendly front-end interface.
 Features

 User and company registration